BruhMcpe/ankelom/README.md

 ## Contributions
 Contact me on Discord if you want to contribute I don't want no malware in my repo >>:((

-## AS OF NOW THIS PROJECT IS INACTIVE DUE TO PERSONAL REASONS.
+## AS OF NOW THIS PROJECT IS INACTIVE, DEVELOPMENT WILL START SOMETIME IN APRIL.